 Participation fee of $150 plus $100 for an Open Work Permit Holder fee

-In the application, there is a handy ‘Letter of Explanation’ slot if you need to provide any extra information about your application.
+In the application, there is a ‘Letter of Explanation’ section if you need to provide any extra information about your application.
 Let's say, you don't have all your documents ready in time to submit your application (your police check hasn’t come back), then this section will be handy to explain why.

 What to take with you to Canada

 Congratulations!
 Your application for an IEC working holiday visa has been accepted and you’re now ready to jump on a plane and enjoy your stay in Canada.

 You’ll need to take a printed copy of the following documents with you to present at customs in Canada:

 Your Port of Entry (POE) letter

 A copy of your travel insurance (valid for the intended duration of your stay)